Kiss Me First (TV series): Production

 In January 2016, it was reported that Netflix and E4 would co-produce a series based on the Lottie Moggach novel of the same title, consisting of six hour-long episodes, with Netflix holding the international broadcast rights and E4 the ones for the United Kingdom.
 The series is a mix of live-action performances and computer-generated scenes.
 Principal photography started in December 2016 in London locations including Hanwell and West Ealing and Croatia and was expected to end in the middle of 2017.
 In February 2018, it was announced it would now air on Channel 4 and the first image was released.

-Krka National Park in Croatia is the location of the scenic green pools and cascading waterfalls filmed in real life scenes for last two episodes, and the basis of virtual world scenes in earlier episodes.
+Krka National Park in Croatia is the location of the scenic green pools and cascading waterfalls for the real life scenes in the last two episodes, and the basis of the virtual world scenes in earlier episodes.
 The Shellness Road Car Park was used in a sequence in which one character uses an improvised explosive device to blow up his abusive carer.
 A further scene was filmed on Leysdown Promenade showing the arrival by one of the leads on a bus.
 Leysdown on Sea is a coastal town on the Isle of Sheppey in Kent.

 Filming locations also included West London Film Studios.